-The unit-linked business exposure to deposits with credit institutions relates to policyholder cash in transit where the credit risk was borne by MLL at the valuation date.
-MLL recently revised its policy documentation such that the risk of bank default in respect of policyholder premiums received but not yet allocated with units, monies pending payment following the cancellation of units, and monies awaiting re-investment as a result of a switch will in future be borne by the policyholder.
+The unit-linked business exposure to deposits with credit institutions related to policyholder cash in transit where the credit risk was borne by MLL.
+MLL has now revised its policy documentation such that the risk of bank default in respect of policyholder premiums received but not yet allocated with units, monies pending payment following the cancellation of units, and monies awaiting re-investment as a result of a switch are borne by the policyholder.